flurie/sdp/README.md

 This is a library for simple data processing.

+SDP is an evil library that hates a programmer, which has unsafe modules and classes that allow to shoot yourself in the foot.

 ## Reasons

-The purpose of SDP is to provide the most comfortable interface for working with different data structures in the same namespace, keeping sufficiently high quality code and speed of work.
+The purpose of SDP is to provide the most comfortable interface for working with different data structures in the same namespace (without qualified import), keeping sufficiently high quality code and speed of work.
 So that it can be use in practice, and transition programs from old and more specialized libraries did not cause serious problems.

 Classes in SDP keep a balance between universality and efficiency.
 They may not be suitable for working with some data structures, but with the most common ones